standard-for-public-code/standard-for-public-code/criteria/continuous-integration.md

 * Help management and policy makers test their contributions, by for example testing their contributions for broken links or style.
 * Structure code which is written to handle conditions which are difficult to create in a test environment (such as out of storage space or memory allocation failure) in such a way that the conditions can be simulated during testing.
+* Tune the test code coverage tools to avoid false alarms resulting from inlining or other optimizations.
 * Deploy often.

 ## Further reading